Skip to content

 .is_api_key_valid / .is_api_key_match

-The is_api_key_valid / is_api_key_match attributes return whether the current Connector's API Key is valid:
+The is_api_key_valid / is_api_key_match attributes return whether the current connector's API Key is valid:

 Example